News and Diary Dates

 Moor Pool in Bloom

 The estate has a wide range of active clubs and societies that are open to residents and non-residents.
-There is no need to make an appointment, just come along.
-Full details on the Moor Pool Heritage Trust web site.
+Full details here.

 - Moor Pool Heritage Trust Acquires Community Facilities